-Successful applicants will be required to undertake the following activities:
+The successful organisation will be required to undertake the following activities:

-- identify and select through open and competitive processes a number of Australian SMEs undertaking early stage medical research and medical innovation projects that have commercial potential - work in partnership with the selected Australian SMEs to successfully progress their medical research and medical innovation projects through the early stages of development - provide project funding of between \$250,000 and \$1.5 million (paid in instalments that are subject to agreed performance measures) to the selected Australian SMEs and support them to plan and undertake agreed activities, meet relevant milestones and generate required data and evidence - provide and/or procure specialist support and expertise for the selected Australian SMEs to assist them in successfully planning and undertaking the agreed activities with the aim of derisking the outputs of their research so they are more likely to attract commercial investment facilitate meetings, share learnings and establish appropriate networks between selected Australian SMEs and other relevant parties in the context of progressing their research outputs towards commercialisation.
+- identify and select through open and competitive processes or funding rounds a number of Australian SMEs undertaking early-stage medical research and medical innovation projects on dementia and cognitive decline that have commercial potential - work in partnership with the selected Australian SMEs to successfully progress their promising medical research and medical innovation projects through the early stages of development - nurture and mentor the next generation of health and medical research innovators in Australia - assist SMEs in the development of dementia and cognitive decline research that aims to ultimately result in interventions, cures, and treatments that improve outcomes - provide project funding of up to \$5 million (paid in flexible instalments that are within the agreed funding envelope/agreed performance measures) to the selected Australian SMEs and support them to plan and undertake agreed activities, meet relevant milestones and generate required data and evidence - provide specialist support and expertise for the selected Australian SMEs to assist them in successfully planning and undertaking the agreed activities with the aim of 'de-risking' the outputs of their research so they are more likely to attract commercial investment - facilitate meetings, share learnings and establish appropriate networks between selected Australian SMEs and other relevant parties in the context of progressing their research outputs towards commercialisation - ensure that, at all levels of the program, the views and values of consumers, the community, health providers and/or other end users have informed the proposed research - ensure that research outputs will consider (and address wherever possible) advances in health outcomes, practice and/or policy for priority populations and therefore reduce inequalities in health outcomes - meet regularly with Aged Care Research & Industry Innovation Australia (ARIIA), Australia's collaborative hub for the national aged care ecosystem, to share learnings, and facilitate appropriate networks and research complementarity.

-The grant opportunity will not fund organisations to progress their own early stage medical research and medical innovation projects.
+The grant opportunity will not fund the successful organisation to progress its own early stage medical research and medical innovation projects.